 The rays of light emanating from Mary are to indicate her status as the Living Monstrance of Jesus as the Mother of His Flesh and Blood.

-Her right hand beckons us to come to the Eucharist, her Son.
+Her right-hand beckons us to come to the Eucharist, her Son.

-Her veiled hand indicates that she herself was not made a priest.
+Mary's veiled hand indicates that she herself was not made a priest.
 Yet who better should have had the right but the Flesh that bore Him.
 Yet, she was not, so does not touch nor consecrate the Host.